 By Stephanie Guilfoyle, Certified Spinning® Instructor | Maryland

 Being a fitness instructor can be stressful in and of itself.
 People look to us as the perfect example of health — always having boundless energy in or out of the exercise rooms, never eating a morsel of sugar and staying in great shape no matter what.
 It can feel like an insurmountable feat to shed light on the fact that we are just like everyone else and have days where we want to do nothing besides eat ice cream and stay in bed.
 This makes me laugh and feel frustrated at the same time.
-Can anyone relate?
+Can you relate?

 The transient lifestyle of a military family comes with its own unique challenges.
 Moving homes and finding a new job can sometimes feel quite defeating, as the spouse often must start at the bottom rung of the ladder over and over again.
 This can mean going from multiple full weekly Spinning® classes to an occasional substitute opportunity with strange faces who immediately draw comparisons to the regular instructor.
 Not to mention each gym has its own culture and environment.
+Even for an experienced Certified Spinning Instructor this can feel discouraging.

 Be Ready to Start Over… Again